ctsag/chef/doc/chef-server-setup.md

 curl -D - 'http://localhost:8000/_status' | grep "200 OK"
 ```

-This might need a couple of minuts before it starts working, but usually that's not the case.
+This might need a couple of minutes before it starts working, but usually that's not the case.

 Now we need to create our administrative user and our organization :